Aidenwebb/aidenwebb.github.io/blog/content/posts/2022-07-25-getting-started-with-hugo.md

 date: 2022-07-25T22:01:11+01:00
 #url: /posts/getting-started-with-hugo/
 draft: false
-tags: ["Hugo", "Static Site Generator", "Projects"]
+tags: ["Hugo", "Static Site Generator", "Projects", "IT & Tech"]
 ---

 I recently came to the conclusion that I wasn't posting on my blog nearly as much as I'd like to.
 My blog runs on wordpress, and I've felt for a while that the process of logging in, creating a post, fixing formatting in a WSYWGI editor and eventually posting was too much resistance when I commonly just write notes in plain text.
 So, why not just write posts in plain text and have something else do the work of turning that in to a post?